skoji/noramark/README.md

 # ArtiMark

-ArtiMark is a simple line-oriented text markup language.
+ArtiMark is a simple text markup language.
 It focuses on creating XHTML files for EPUB books.
 It is optimized for Japanese text for the present.

 **CAUTION This is very early alpha version, so it's not stable at all including the markup syntax. **

-I hope it will be partly stable by the end of 2012.
+I hope it will be partly stable by the end of January, 2013

 ## Installation

-Note: This gem is not released to rubygems.org yet.
+Note: This gem is not yet released to rubygems.org.

 Add this line to your application's Gemfile: